 If this isn’t the right role for you

 Don’t leave things there though.
-You could connect with them on LinkedIn and send them an up-to-date version of your CV so that they can consider you for further opportunities that do match what you are looking for.
-After all, you never know what jobs they might be working on next time you are ready to explore your options in the job market.
+You’ve made a new contact now that could be beneficial for your career down the line.
+Connect with them on LinkedIn and send them an up-to-date version of your CV so that they can consider you for future opportunities that match what you are looking for.
+After all, you never know what jobs they might be working on when you are ready to explore your options in the market.

 Having a recruiter reach out to you on LinkedIn is a positive sign.
-It means you have a strong profile and relevant, employable skills.
-Regardless of whether you are interested in the opportunity or not, by keeping the lines of communication open you will build your professional network, learn about current opportunities and mark the start of a new promising career partnership.
+It means you have a strong profile and relevant skills in demand.
+Regardless of whether you are interested in the opportunity or not, by keeping the lines of communication open you will build your professional network, learn about current opportunities and gain a lifelong career partner.

 - Prepare some questions about the role and organisation, depending on what your career priorities are.
 For instance, does the organisation offer training and progression opportunities?
 How does the organisation describe its culture?